 A mom sharing her personal opinion on parenting doesn’t mean she doesn’t like you or thinks of herself as being better than you.
 I know plenty of people who don’t share the same parenting values as me and I don’t think any less of them for it.
 Just because I don’t agree with them doesn’t mean I should fight with them.
 Sharing our opinions is our way of opening up discussions and learning more about each other.
 We should be able to respect and love each other for our differences.

-I do things differently than you because it’s what works for me.
-You do things differently because it’s what works for you.
+I do things differently than you because it’s what works for me and my family.
+You do things differently for the same reasons.

 Why can’t we open our hearts and our minds to willingly accept and respect people for their differences?
 Why can’t one mom express her opinion openly without worry about being bashed, as she listens to you complain about needing your opinion heard?
 When we give each other the respect we need for our opinions and beliefs, and learn to celebrate our differences, we create more unity and potentially end the mommy wars.